BelowIqPhoenix/Hypixel-Skyblock-Harp-Macro/README.md

 #### Installing the HarpMacro mod

 1. Download the latest mod [release](https://github.com/BelowIqPhoenix/Hypixel-Skyblock-Harp-Macro/releases/tag/1.0).
 If it says `this file may harm your computer`, click `allow anyways` as all java files will be flagged by Chrome.
-2. Add the HarpMacrp mod:
+2. Add the HarpMacro mod:
    - Press the windows key + R.
    - Type `%appdata%` and press enter.
    - Navigate to the folder called `.minecraft`.